 Remote Patient Monitoring vs. Patient Monitoring

-One final point about the RPM definition: Remote patient monitoring is sometimes confused with patient monitoring.
+Another important point about the RPM definition: Remote patient monitoring is sometimes confused with patient monitoring.
 While the concepts do overlap in some regards, their difference is important.

 The National Cybersecurity Center of Excellence (NCCoE), part of the National Institute of Standards and Technology, does a nice job of simplifying RPM vs. patient monitoring when it states the following: "Traditionally, patient monitoring systems have been deployed in healthcare facilities, in controlled environments.
 Remote patient monitoring (RPM), however, is different in that monitoring equipment is deployed in the patient's home.
 These new capabilities, which can involve third-party platform providers utilizing video conferencing capabilities, and leveraging cloud and internet technologies coupled with RPM devices, are used to treat numerous conditions, such as patients battling chronic illness or requiring post-operative monitoring."